OCCIRF/OpenCloudComputingIncidentResponseFramework/post/README.md

 # Incident Post-Processing
 When the incident is properly handled and all system are back to nominal operation the post-processing can start.
-In this phase of the incident response the whole event gets finalised.
+In this phase of the incident response the whole event gets finalized.

 ## Lessons Learned